top of page

 Pro Tips for Departing from Aruba Airport

-• Always arrive at least 3 hours before your flight from Aruba—especially on weekends.
+• Always arrive at least 3 hours before your flight (see picture above) from Aruba—especially on weekends.
 Lines at Queen Beatrix International Airport can move quickly… or not at all.
-During the transition period in April and May 2025, it’s wise to allow even more time to account for adjustments to the new U.S. Departures Terminal, increased passenger flow, and possible delays with updated systems or procedures.

 No TSA PreCheck in Aruba.
 That means everyone removes shoes and takes out electronics (laptops, tablets, etc.) at both security screenings.
 So plan accordingly to keep everything moving.